Skip to main content

 Available since v7.62.0

 CCS can delegate execution to the OpenAI Codex CLI as a native runtime target.
-Unlike the Droid adapter which persists credentials to disk, the Codex adapter uses transient -c overrides and environment variable injection — no files are rewritten.
+Most CCS-backed Codex profiles use transient -c overrides and environment variable injection.
+The ccsxp shortcut also self-heals the native Codex provider entry needed for the CLIProxy Codex pool.

 Quick Start